Myanmar Quake: What We Know - UrduPoint

 There was massive destruction in Mandalay, where multiple buildings collapsed into piles of rubble and twisted metal coated in dust, dotted with people attempting rescues.

-The Ava bridge running across the Irawaddy river from Sagaing, built nearly 100 years ago, collapsed into the swirling waters below.
+The Ava bridge running across the Irrawaddy river from Sagaing, built nearly 100 years ago, collapsed into the swirling waters below.

-There were reports of damage to Mandalay airport, potentially complicating relief efforts, as well as to the city's university and palace, according to the International Federation of Red Cross and Red Crescent Societies.
+There were reports of damage to Mandalay airport, potentially complicating relief efforts, as well as to the city's university and palace, according to the Red Cross.

 In Naypyidaw, AFP reporters saw buildings toppled and roads ruptured.